 Incoming and reflected light

-Colors of our everyday life.
 Colors of objects, living beings, etc. differ from the colors we see e.g. on a home TV screen or smartphone.
 The former are reflected from the pigmented surface, while the latter radiate directly into our eye.
 These are quite different principles.
 The first consists of three colors: red, blue and yellow.
 By mixing all these colors we achieve all the other shades and using all the colors at once results in black because the pigments have soaked up the whole spectrum and there is no reflected light coming into our eye.
 Everyone has encountered this as a child when painting with tempera paints

 In contrast, in the case of incident light, the rule of RGB space applies – there all shades are achieved with the intensity of red, green and blue.
 Using all colors evenly, however, results in white light.
 For example, if you take a magnifying glass and bring it closer to the WHITE screen (TV, computer, phone, ..) you will notice clusters of red, blue and green pixels that work from afar – white.
 The intensity of each pixel, however, determines the final color we perceive with our eyes and brain.